Bandaanusha/OPENFASOC/vco_generation/README.md

 ## ALIGN Tool
 ALIGN (Analog Layout, Intelligently Generated from Netlists) is an open source automatic layout generator for analog circuits jointly developed under the DARPA IDEA program by the University of Minnesota, Texas A&M University, and Intel Corporation.The goal of ALIGN is to automatically translate an unannotated (or partially annotated) SPICE netlist of an analog circuit to a GDSII layout.
-ALIGN flow of generating .gds and .lef files from spice netlist
+</br>ALIGN flow of generating .gds and .lef files from spice netlist

 <img width="285" alt="align" src="https://user-images.githubusercontent.com/62790565/206875850-9ba53dee-c17f-49bf-baa0-a672e5ccae83.png">